1. Do I need liability insurance?

 |Yes you can.
 Just ask us about our finance options.|

-If you have any convictions during my insurance policy, do I notify you?
+4. If I have any convictions during my insurance policy, do I notify you?

 Yes, you will need to notify us of any criminal or motor convictions as soon as possible.
 If you do not, this could invalidate your motor trade insurance policy.